-Full time employees of the Group in the PRC participate in a government mandated multi employer defined contribution plan pursuant to which certain pension benefits, medical care, unemployment insurance, employee housing fund and other welfare benefits are provided to employees.
+Full time employees of the Group in the PRC participate in a government mandated multi-employer defined contribution plan pursuant to which certain pension benefits, medical care, unemployment insurance, employee housing fund and other welfare benefits are provided to employees.
 Chinese labor regulations require that the Group makes contributions to the government for these benefits based on a certain percentage of the employee's salaries.
 The Group has no legal obligation for the benefits beyond the contributions.
-The total amount that was expensed as incurred was RMB 1,999, RMB 13,862 and RMB 36,365 for the period from the inception date of July 25, 2016 to December 31, 2016, and the years ended December 31, 2017 and 2018, respectively.
+The total amount that was expensed as incurred was RMB 13,862, RMB 36,365 and RMB 71,433 for the years ended December 31, 2017, 2018 and 2019, respectively.

-(Loss) Income per share
+Income (Loss) per share

-Basic (loss) income per ordinary share is computed by dividing net loss attributable to the ordinary shareholders by the weighted average number of ordinary shares outstanding during the period assuming the ordinary shares were issued and outstanding from the earliest period presented.
+Basic income (loss) per ordinary share is computed by dividing net income (loss) attributable to the ordinary shareholders by the weighted average number of ordinary shares outstanding during the period assuming the ordinary shares were issued and outstanding from the earliest period presented.